 SLC CoC is a part of the statewide cohort for the Racial Equity & Accountability Project (REAP), which is a technical assistance and system change project of Minnesota Engagement on Shelter & Housing (MESH).
-As a part of this process.
-SLC CoC has launched a 9-person leadership team that is made up of LGBTQIA2S+, Black, Indigenous, and People of Color (BIPOC) individuals who have all experienced homelessness.
+As a part of this process, SLC

+CoC has launched a 9-person leadership team that is made up of LGBTQIA2S+, Black,

+Indigenous, and People of Color (BIPOC) individuals who have all experienced homelessness.
 MESH provides monthly training opportunities focused on racial equity analysis and systems change to all members of the REAP team.
 The REAP leadership team advises the CoC Governance on systems change related to housing and shelter.
 The REAP leadership team will lead key changes to coordinated entry, housing first evaluation, and allocation of new funding opportunities in the future.
 The REAP team also has members serve as grant reviewers throughout our NOFO processes and give key input on funding decisions in our COC.
 SLC CoC recently change our governing board make up to be more inclusive and welcome additional people with lived experience of homelessness, youth, and BIPOC individuals.
 This action was taken after integrating community feedback from our CoC Annual Meeting.
 We have one established seat on our CoC governance board for a BIPOC individual, which is appointed with support from our REAP team.
 Additionally, we have one established seat on our CoC governance board for a person with lived experience of homeless and require engagement of individuals who have experienced homelessness in all our subcommittees.
 SLC CoC offers regular training opportunities on the housing continuum, varying grant funds, Coordinated Entry, etc. to all members of the REAP team and others involved in our CoC planning work have experienced homelessness.
-REAP members also have access to all training offered to our CoC funded agencies and occasional opportunities to attend conferences.
+REAP members also have access to all training offered to our CoC funded agencies and occasional opportunism to attend conferences.
 Whenever possible, we offer stipends for participation, food, and transportation as well.
 Additionally, our CoC funded organizations prioritize hiring people with lived experience of homelessness to work in their programs and support improvement of service delivery to people experiencing homelessness across the CoC.
 People who have experienced homelessness are also key leaders on the SLC CoC Stepping On Up committee, which chairs the CoC plan to target unsheltered homelessness.

-Homelessness. ed Experience of
+1D-11c.
+Routinely Gathering Feedback and Addressing Challenges of Individuals with Lived Experience of Homelessness.
 NOFO Section VII.B.1.r.

-Describe in the field below how your CoC:

-FY2022 CoC Application Page 40 09/06/2023 00.00.2020
+FY2022 CoC Application Page 40 09/21/2022 00:1::011

-- how your CoC routinely gathered feedback from people experiencing homelessness and people who have received assistance through the CoC or ESG program on their experience receiving assistance; and - 2. the steps your CoC has taken to address challenges raised by people with lived experience of homelessness
+Describe in the field below how your CoC: 1. how your CoC routinely gathered feedback from people experiencing homelessness and people who have received assistance through the CoC or ESG program on their experience receiving assistance; and the steps your CoC has taken to address challenges raised by people with lived experience of homelessness